Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: A Framework for Two-stage Estimation

-In Stage II, we assess the causal effect of exposure at a pre-specified reference dose $c$ compared to no exposure, with ${\gamma}_{11}$ obtained from Stage I and incorporated through the offset term ${\gamma}_{11}A_i(D_i-c)$.
-We use the term ``offset" because in practice $\gamma_{11}$ will be estimated in Stage I and $\hat{\gamma}_{11}A_i(D_i-c)$ will be treated as a fixed quantity in what follows.
-We represent it as the scaled parameter $\gamma_{11}A_i(D_i-c)$ here to unify the discussion of the estimation.
-We consider three alternative approaches to estimation: (i) PS regression adjustment \citep{vansteelandt2014regression}, (ii) IPW \citep{robins2000marginal}, and (iii) AIPW \citep{bang2005doubly,robins2007comment}.
+In Stage II, we assess the causal effect of exposure at a pre-specified reference dose $c$ compared to no exposure.
+This is achieved by conceptualizing ${\gamma}_{11}A_i(D_i-c)$ as an ``offset''---in practice $\gamma_{11}$ will be estimated in Stage I and $\hat{\gamma}_{11}A_i(D_i-c)$ will be treated as a fixed quantity in Stage II analysis.
+Intuitively, the offset removes the portion of the outcome variation attributable to departures of the observed dose from the reference level among exposed individuals, thereby isolating the causal effect of exposure at dose $c$ versus no exposure.
+The uncertainty in $\hat{\gamma}_{11}$ from Stage I is addressed in the large sample variance estimation.
+We consider three approaches to estimation at Stage II: (i) PS regression adjustment \citep{vansteelandt2014regression}, (ii) inverse probability weighting \citep{robins2000marginal}, and (iii) augmented inverse probability weighting \citep{bang2005doubly,robins2007comment}.